rakutentech/rmn-website/content/en/about.md

 </div>
 <br />
 <br />
 Rakuten Mindfulness Network (RMN) is a company-supported, employee-driven community established in July, 2017.
-RMN aspires to uplift the quality of work and life of Rakuten employees through mindfulness-based approaches.
+We aspires to uplift the quality of work and life of Rakuten employees through mindfulness-based approaches.
+Currently, more than 800 Rakuten employees have participated in our activities.
 The core members who volunteer their time and talent to provide these services are also Rakuten employees.
 <br />
 <br />
 The core members are mindfulness practitioners who have benefited from their mindfulness practice.
 Their involvement with RMN is based on our three principles: mindfulness, compassion, and joy.
 Therefore, RMN activities also serve as opportunities for our core members to apply and improve their own mindfulness practices.
 Through core-member activities, we practice what we promote as RMN.